TML233/UndertaleEngine/README.md

 If you like this project, please star it and follow it on [GameJolt](https://gamejolt.com/games/undertale_engine/378055)!

 We also have a [document page](https://tml233.github.io/undertale_engine/#/), but it is not finished yet.

+## Examples
+There is a example branch.
+Once you have downloaded it and opened it, you can click the "Views" button on the resources panel, and switch the views to checkout different examples.